fandystar/ParkingLot-Node.js/README.md

 `Car()`

-- `new Car(carNumber)` : Constructor used to initialize a car object containing 1 field, car nunber
+- `new Car(carNumber)` : Constructor used to initialize a car object containing 1 field, car number

 **Note:** *I've made an assumption that the car number for cars can never be same.*